 The better choice would be to enjoy a small bit of everything instead of avoiding it completely.
 This way you’re much less likely to end up bingeing or going overboard.

 While you hear moderation preached all the time, it can be a hard task to master.
-If you follow a strict diet year round and never allow yourself to eat foods that you really enjoy, don’t expect to suddenly practice it now.
+If you follow a strict diet year round and never allow yourself to eat foods that you enjoy, don’t expect to start now.